The Bakers Hut

 The outside space is simply a dream, with plenty of peaceful spots to soak up the sun and delve into your favourite book.
 Grab a delicious homemade lunch from The Bakehouse and treat yourself to freshly baked bread, cakes and scones, made by the lovely owners.
 Make up a picnic basket and spend the afternoon indulging in your favourite sweet treats whilst listening to birdsong… afternoons don’t get much more tranquil than this.
 Keep a look out for the wonderful wildlife that frequently visit the garden including; rabbits, squirrels, butterflies, fallow deer and an array of bird species.
 As the sun dips behind the trees, pour a glass of your favourite and dine al fresco on the stunning table and chairs, nestled amongst the trees.
 Then get cosy around the firepit for a romantic starlit evening for two.
 These are holiday memories that you will cherish forever.

-Across from The Bakers Hut is the Bakehouse which is opened to the public on a pop-up basis periodically throughout the year and serves delicious homemade lunches and afternoon teas.
+Across from The Bakers Hut is the Bakehouse which is open to the public on a pop-up basis throughout the year, serving delicious homemade lunches and afternoon teas.
 All the bread, cakes and scones are handmade and cooked by the owners in a traditional hand-crafted wood burning oven or trusty cottage AGA.
-Throughout the year there are workshops including Artisan bread making and festive chocolate making.
+Throughout the year there are various cookery workshops including Artisan bread making and festive chocolate making.
 As well as cookery classes The Artisan Bakehouse hosts autumn and festive wreath making workshops and flower arranging classes.
 Please speak to the owner direct to find out more and to book any classes.

 If you are also in need of some pampering a visiting therapist can provide a range of facial and body massage treatments using a fabulous pure, safe, vegan range of beauty products so that you can leave feeling totally refreshed and renewed.
 This and workshops can all be booked directly with the owners.
 There are so many wonderful things to do and explore all in close proximity of this dreamy hut, once you arrive you won't want to leave!